mtsoares/kubernetes-lab/Lab02/README.md

 # Lab 02

-In this lab, a sample Pod and a Wordpress Pod will be created with access to a MySQL database, enabling Worpress to run successfully.
+In this lab, we will create two pods: a sample pod and a WordPress pod with access to a MySQL database, enabling WordPress to run successfully.

 ## Create a simple pod

-Create a file called nginx-pod.yml using an editor:
+Using a text editor, create a file called nginx-pod.yml:

 ```bash
 nano nginx-pod.yml
 ```

-Add the following to the file, using the latest version of the official nginx pod on the Docker Hub:
+Add the following command to the file, using the latest version of the official nginx pod on the Docker Hub:

 ```yaml
 apiVersion: v1